 Behind the Scenes: Beetle Beauty

-We wanted to keep the lighting fairly simple in these images in order to show off the detail of the beetles, but not become a distraction.
+For behind the scenes we wanted to keep the lighting fairly simple in these images in order to show off the detail of the beetles, but not become a distraction.
 It is also important that while the key light is almost directly straight on, that shadow and highlight definition are maintained.
 If you use a light source that is too large at such a close distance you will wind up with images that don’t have a clear boundary between highlight and shadow.

 For the key we used an 11-inch Long Throw reflector, usually reserved for point lights.
 Because it was so close to our subject, and only a small area needed to be lit, the falloff was not an issue here.
 This harsh light provides nice highlight detail while also producing shadows.